DerfDa180155/CarGame/doc/DevLog.md

 ## 08.02.2024

-Updated the raceObject and added keys to controll the race.
+Updated the raceObject and added keys to control the race.

 ## 09.02.2024